gianmarcodelpiccolo/ELLoveN/README.md

 Runge-Kutta 2 method was used for the integration of the ODEs involved.

-In the current version of ELLoveN harmonic degree should remain below 1100 in order to avoid instabilities...
+In the current version of ELLoveN harmonic degree should remain below 1100 to avoid instabilities...

 For everything you can write me: gianmarco.delpiccolo@studio.unibo.it